 Security and privacy of your confidential information is important to you and to us at Northwestern Mutual.
-Know that we will never ask for your password, Social Security number, product or account numbers, or other personal information through email or text message.
+Know that we will never ask for your password, Social Security number, product or account numbers, or other personal information through text message or unsecured email.
 This information may be requested during a phone call with a Northwestern Mutual customer service representative or upon registering for online account access.

 Northwestern Mutual is committed to safeguarding your personal and confidential information.
 We have provided some best practices that will help to enhance your security.
 Together we can work to protect what is most valuable to you.

 - Information Security and Privacy Safeguards

 Protect Your Account

 - When you register for Northwestern Mutual online account access, we will require several pieces of personal information from you, possibly including your product number and/or Social Security number.
 This helps ensure that only you may register to access your own accounts.

 - Avoid accessing your online accounts through publicly shared computers.